 Listen, Respond, and Adapt

-Keep customer service in mind when choosing to engage with community members who are unhappy or displeased.
-If the issue expressed has a solution (or you can connect the community member with someone who has a solution) do so.
-If it is a gripe for gripe’s sake (as many negative social media/web comments are) non-engagement may be the most appropriate course of action.
+Keep customer service in mind when choosing to engage with community members who are unhappy.
+If the issue presented has a solution (or you can connect the community member with someone who has a solution) do so.
+If it is a gripe for gripe’s sake (as negative social media/web comments can be) non-engagement may be the most appropriate course of action.
 The U.S Air Force Web Posting Response Assessment chart can be a helpful tool in determining the appropriate course of action to respond to comments and feedback.

-Once you’ve established a presence on social media, don’t orphan it.
+Once you’ve established a presence on social media, stick with it.
 Social media communities grow over time, with care and engagement on the part of community/page managers.
-If you are worried you may not have sufficient time/resources to dedicate to the maintenance of a social media profile, contact Social Media Specialist Tiffany Clements to discuss opportunities to use other CSB/SJU social media resources to distribute your content on a sporadic basis.
+If you are worried you may not have sufficient time/resources to dedicate to the maintenance of a social media profile, contact Social Media Specialist Tiffany Clements to discuss opportunities to use existing CSB/SJU social media resources to distribute your content on a sporadic basis.